MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-commands-menu.md

 ### Create a Prompt Starter for your bot using Developer Portal

-A prerequisite to create a command menu for your bot is that you must edit an existing app manifest.
+A prerequisite to create a Prompt Starter for your bot is that you must edit an existing app manifest.
 The steps to add a command menu are the same, whether you create a new manifest or edit an existing one.

 To create a command menu for your bot using Developer Portal: